 - Remove steak from freezer and place it on a cutting board.
 Use a sharp knife to trim edges of excess fat and then slice it as thinly as possible across the grain.
 Chop the sliced steak into very small pieces.
 Keep chopping until you can chop no more!
 You want little ¼-inch-ish pieces.
 Check on those veggies periodically while you're prepping the beef.

 - When the veggies are tender, transfer them to a dish and return the skillet to the heat.
 Add additional oil and place over MEDIUM-HIGH heat.
 Add half of the chopped steak and cook, stirring frequently, for about 4 to 5 minutes, or until no pink remains.
-Season with ½ teaspoon each seasoned salt and garlic pepper while cooking.
-Transfer first batch of steak with a slotted spoon to dish with onions and peppers, leaving juice behind in pan.
+Season with ¾ teaspoon seasoned salt and ½ teaspoon garlic pepper while cooking.
+Transfer the first batch of steak with a slotted spoon to the dish with the onions and peppers, leaving the juice behind in the pan.
 Add additional oil, if needed and repeat with remaining steak and seasoning.

 - Preheat oven to 400 degrees F.

 - Split open the hoagies rolls but do not separate them.
 Spread them with the softened butter and place them on a baking sheet.
 Transfer the baking sheet to the oven and bake for 3 to 5 minutes or until lightly golden and toasted.